mas-bandwidth/gafferongames/content/post/why_cant_i_send_udp_packets_from_a_browser.md

 I'm [Glenn Fiedler](https://www.linkedin.com/in/glennfiedler) and I've been a game developer for the last 15 years.
 For most of this time I've specialized as a network programmer.
 I've got a lot of experience working on fast-paced action games.
 The last game I worked on was [Titanfall 2](https://www.titanfall.com/)

-A bit over a month ago, I read this thread on Hacker News:
+About a month ago, I read this thread on Hacker News:

 [WebRTC: the future of web games](https://news.ycombinator.com/item?id=13264952)

-Wherein the creator of [agar.io](http://agar.io) explained that WebRTC was too complex for him to use, and he's still using WebSockets for his games.
+Where the creator of [agar.io](http://agar.io), Matheus Valadares, explained that WebRTC was too complex for him to use, and that he's still using WebSockets for his games.

-I got to thinking, surely for the case of client/server game a solution must exist that is simpler than WebRTC?
+I got to thinking, surely a solution must exist that's simpler than WebRTC?

 I wondered what exactly this solution would look like?